 9. Save with a Lifetime ISA (LISA)

-LISA lets you save up to £4,000 a year towards your first home or retirement.
+Lifetime ISA aka LISA lets you save up to £4,000 a year towards your first home (up to £450,000) or retirement.
 The government will also add a 25% bonus to your savings, up to a maximum of £1,000 per year.
-Please note that you shouldn’t access your LISA for any reason except buying a home unless it’s an emergency.
+Please note that you shouldn’t access your LISA for any reason except for buying a home unless it’s an emergency.
 You’ll pay a 25% penalty on ordinary withdrawals before the age of 60.